jazzband/django-rest-knox/README.rst

    database were somehow stolen, an attacker would not be able to log in with the stolen credentials.

+-  DRF tokens track their creation time, but have no inbuilt mechanism for tokens expiring.
+Knox tokens can have an expiry configured in the app settings (default is 10 hours.)

 More information can be found in the
 `Documentation <http://james1345.github.io/django-rest-knox/>`__